Creditism

 For growing closer.

 Because there's just us and we know it, we rediscover tribe, we enact a story of humanity together that moves us and rejoin The Tree of Life as responsible Children and Grandparents; relatives in The Tree of Life.
-When we can see who we depend upon because our communities are our own, we begin to value each other again and reclaim our sense of place.

 The old loop.
 The new loop.